CiscoTestAutomation/ncdiff/docs/usage_tutorial.rst

 Tutorial
 ========

-Here are some basic usage examples of yang.ncdiff.
+Here are some basic usage examples of ncdiff.
 They are organized in the sequence of a typical use case - connect device, load models, get or get-config, and edit-config.